ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ![Cracked plywood](/assets/posts/shipping-typewriters-update/2x/IMG_4755.jpg){:standalone}

-The packing peanuts I had put inside proved useless again.
-But here too, the contents were in perfect shape.
+The packing peanuts I had put inside proved useless again, in that they were completely flattened.
+Luckily, I hadn't truly relied on them and here again, the contents were in perfect shape.
+I definitely won't put any such packing peanuts next time.

+The fact that the box was evidently compressed, and the top plywood cracked, indicates that there was a lot of weight put on the box at some point, as well as other conditions that I don't even want to think about.
+Next time, it might be a good idea to complete the inner frame with the 4 posts, as I did for the other two boxes.
+It's actually just a few more minutes of work to cut and screw those in, and the material is inexpensive.

 ### Box 1